Murder of Narumi Kurosaki: Digital data analysis

 On 5 September 2016, Narumi sent Zepeda an SMS stating, "I will never delete Arthur," after he asked her to remove some Facebook contacts.
 On 7 September, Zepeda posted a video on Dailymotion discussing his relationship with Narumi in disturbing terms: "She has to pay a little for what she has done and accept that she cannot continue making these kinds of mistakes with someone who loves her."
 He added, "Certain conditions are applicable during her stay in France, and others are applicable forever.
 If she cannot follow these conditions for two weeks, within two weeks, I will enforce these conditions with immediate effect."

 Witness testimonies

 Juan Felipe Ramírez Contreras, Zepeda's cousin, spent five days with him in Barcelona before his return to Chile.
 Questioned by Catalan police on 24 January 2017, Ramírez revealed concerning details about their conversations.
 Zepeda had concealed his meeting with Narumi in Besançon, claiming he was in Europe for a conference in Geneva.
-Zepeda also inquired about death by suffocation and referred to Narumi in the past tense: "Narumi really liked the sea."
+As Ramírez was a medical student, Zepeda also enquired about death by suffocation.
+Zepeda also referred to Narumi in the past tense: "Narumi really liked the sea."

 Judicial process

+Political interventions

+On 6 January 2017, the case was discussed during a bilateral meeting in Paris between Jean-Marc Ayrault, the French Minister of Foreign Affairs, and his Japanese counterpart Fumio Kishida, who received assurances of France's full cooperation in resolving the investigation.
+On 15 January 2017, Japan's Parliamentary Vice-Minister for Foreign Affairs, Kentaro Sonoura, met with French authorities on the sidelines of the Middle East peace conference in Paris, before flying to Chile to meet with Foreign Minister Heraldo Muñoz and Attorney General Jorge Abbott.
+On 21 and 22 January, French President François Hollande, on an official visit to Chile, is believed to have raised the matter, though this has not been confirmed.

 Extradition of the suspect

 On 18 May 2020, the Chilean Supreme Court authorized Zepeda's extradition to France.
 Zepeda, under house arrest in Viña del Mar since June, was transferred to Arturo Merino Benítez International Airport on 23 July 2020 and handed over to French authorities.
-He arrived in Besançon on 24 July and was imprisoned in the local pre-trial detention center.
+After a flight to Charles de Gaulle Airport that landed on the morning of 24 July, he was served with the Interpol notice issued on 26 December 2016 and transported by road to Besançon, arriving at around 4:40 PM.
+He was presented before the examining magistrate, who announced the formal murder charge, and subsequently before the liberty and detention judge, before being imprisoned in the local pre-trial detention centre.